About Meg Maker & Terroir Review

 Meg has spoken and served as panelist or presenter at international conferences, discussing contemporary ideas about writing, the editorial experience, wine criticism, and terroir.
 Recent venues include the Wine Writers’ Symposium, Wine Scholar Guild, Unified Symposium, Vinitaly/Wine2Wine Verona, Top Drop Vancouver, CiderCon, and the Wine Media Conferences.

 Meg earned a Bachelor’s degree summa cum laude and Phi Beta Kappa in Visual Studies, and a Master’s degree in Liberal Studies/Creative Writing, both from Dartmouth, where she was awarded the Adelbert Ames Fine Arts Prize and the Master’s Thesis Excellence Award for Creative Writing.
 She is an active fine art painter, illustrator, and photographer and has served on the board of directors of AVA Gallery and Art Center.
-She’s been a fellow at the Wine Writers’ Symposium, is a Certified Specialist of Wine, and serves as Honorary Secretary of the Circle of Wine Writers.
+She’s been a fellow at the Wine Writers’ Symposium, is a Certified Specialist of Wine, and serves as Chair of the Circle of Wine Writers.

 Connecticut River — Kwanitekw